-- 1. Identification of the target neighborhood / neighborhood boundaries - 2.
-A list of partners that comprise the cross-sector partnership - 3.
-The fiscal agent - 4.
-The target neighborhood's need for the Implementation or Enhancement grant - 5.
-Goals of the project - 6.
-A description of the strategies to be used / implemented - 7.
-Length of the project period - 8.
-Total amount of funding being requested
+- 1. Identification of the target neighborhood/neighborhood boundaries and zip code(s) - Identification of whether the target neighborhood is a Department of Education's Promise Neighborhood; Department of Housing and Urban Development's Choice Neighborhood; a recipient of Department of Health and Human Services' Community Health Center grant; or a recipient of Department of the Treasury's Community Development Financial Institution (CDFI) funds. - 3.
+A list of partners that comprise the cross-sector partnership. - 4.
+A brief description of why the target neighborhood needs an Implementation or Enhancement grant, including any crime data and/or community survey data about problems within the target location proposed for the grant. - 5.
+Goals of the project. - 6.
+A brief description of the strategies to be used/implemented, including a short description of activities during the planning phase. - 7.
+Length of the project period. - 8.
+Total amount of funding being requested. - 9.
+Identification of any other resources that will support this program.
+16

-The abstract can be single-spaced, using a standard 12-point font (Times New Roman is preferred) with not less than 1-inch margins, and must not exceed 2 pages.
+The abstract can be single-spaced, using a standard 12-point font (Times New Roman is preferred) with not less than 1-inch margins, and must not exceed 3 pages.

-If the program abstract fails to comply with these length-related restrictions, noncompliance may be considered in peer review and in final award decisions.
+If the program abstract fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.